eposlabs/epos/vite-plugin-rebundle/readme.md

 ## Why?

 Sometimes you need bundles without dynamic imports.
 Vite/Rollup don’t provide this option when building with multiple entries.
-This plugin solves it by rebundling Vite’s output with esbuild to enforce single-file output.
+This plugin solves it by rebundling Vite’s output with rolldown to enforce single-file output.

 > ⚠️ This plugin runs **only during** `vite build`.
 It does not affect the Vite dev server.